REU Project Mentors and Research Areas

 Fisheries & Wildlife

-Intern Projects: This summer we’ll be initiating a new research program to evaluate how estuary restoration efforts work toward rebuilding natural fish and invertebrate communities.
-This project will involve capturing and collecting species and community data, lab work for stable isotope and lipid analysis, aging fish using otoliths, identification of diet components, and processing for proximate analysis (energy content).
-These projects may require travel with a supervisor to Oregon estuaries and some work on boats.
+Intern Projects: This summer we’ll be running two primary projects that work in tandem: (1) Evaluate how estuary restoration efforts work toward rebuilding natural fish and invertebrate communities, which involves capturing and collecting species and community data, lab work for stable isotope and lipid analysis, aging fish using otoliths, identification of diet components, and processing for proximate analysis (energy content), and (2) Monitoring kelp forest communities, which involves supporting scuba surveys, collecting eDNA samples, and stereo video analysis.
+These projects may require travel with a supervisor and some work on boats.
 Having general field or laboratory skills is a bonus but not necessary; interns will receive project-specific training.

 The Marine & Anadromous Fisheries Ecology lab studies how animals move throughout rivers and oceans and how that movement affects their growth and survival.
 Headed by Jessica Miller, researchers in the lab focus primarily on economically and ecologically important species, such as Pacific Cod and Chinook Salmon, as well as culturally important species, such as Pacific Lamprey and endemic Hawaiian stream gobies.